foliant-docs/foliantcontrib.confluence/README.md

 # Confluence backend for Foliant

-Confluence backend generates a confluence article and uploads it into your confluence server.
-With it you can create and edit pages in Confluence based on your Foliant project.
+Confluence backend generates confluence articles and uploads them on your confluence server.
+It can create and edit pages in Confluence with content based on your Foliant project.

 It also has a feature of restoring the user inline comments, added for the article, even after the commented fragment was changed.